voidwyrm-2/building-a-cpu/readme.md

 He wrote his assembler in Python, but I'm writing it in C# instead because I enjoy C# and it'll be more stable and easier to continue work on than Python

-I can't find his video on the virtual CPU part so I'm just winging that part
+I can't find his video on the virtual CPU part so I'm just winging that

 My CPU is called the Stupidly Made 4-byte CPU or the SMC-4<br>
 And my instruction set is called the Badly Made Assembly Instruction Set or BMAIS(buh-maze)